Is direct mail fundraising dead? Of course not!

-Using direct mail fundraising in tandem with digital outreach strategies gives you the opportunity to take personalization to the next level.
-Just some words from experience: make sure you have a clean data base to launch such an in-depth campaign.
+Using direct mail fundraising paired with digital outreach strategies allows you to take personalization to the next level.
+But some words from experience: make sure you have a clean database before planning such a campaign.
 Otherwise, build gradually.

-After all, if some of your information is out of date, your donors may not see every part of your message!
+For example, if contact information in your database is out of date, your donors may not receive every part of your message!

 Did you know, according to MobileCause, 11 percent of Americans change their mailing address each year?
-If you haven’t been practicing good data hygiene, you won’t be able to count on using your direct mail fundraising to drive donations!
+So, if you haven’t been practicing good data hygiene, you won’t be able to count on using your direct mail fundraising to drive donations.

 “I have my own donation page?!?”